jredmondson/madara-contractor-test/README.md

      * Feel free to use UDP Multicast or ZMQ transports in MADARA (see Pages of Interest for more info)
    * Use containers where possible, such as NativeDoubleVector, DoubleVector or similar data structures on the [Containers](https://github.com/jredmondson/madara/wiki/KnowledgeContainers) wiki page
    * Use KnowledgeBase::send_modifieds to send data
+   * The MADARA implementation can be optional if time is limited.
+You will need to be able to integrate quickly with MADARA though, as it is a primary middleware that we are working on
  * Upload your code to a new github project and provide us with the link
  * Feel free to email me with questions on problem statement, installation, or configuration